oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

 In this lab, you will:

-* Create a Robot flow
+* Create a Robot
+* Specify Input and Output Triggers
+* Install the Robot Designer Extension
 * Add Robot Actions

 ### Prerequisites